jwipeout/rails-directory-structure-guide/README.md

 ### <a name="app_decorators"></a> *app/decorators

-Contains app decorators.
 App decorators is a design pattern to remove view methods from models.
 The [Draper Gem](https://github.com/drapergem/draper) is a popular choice to use to help with creating and using decorators.

+### <a name="app_forms"></a> *app/forms

+Form Object is a design pattern that encapsulates logic related to validating and persisting data.
+Using these can improve the way you implement complex forms.

+- [article](https://www.sitepoint.com/7-design-patterns-to-refactor-mvc-components-in-rails/) about using form objects in rails.
+- [video](http://railscasts.com/episodes/416-form-objects) Railscast - implementing form objects.

 ### <a name="app_helpers"></a> app/helpers